FREQUENTLY ASKED QUESTIONS

 Are there any beverages served on the tour?

 On our 11:00am tour, local Maine food is the focus of our signature tour and the tastings are paired with refreshing Maine water.
-On our 2:30pm tour, we include alcoholic drink pairings at three of our five stops.
+On our 2:30pm tour, we include alcoholic drink pairings at three of our five stops (option to select no alcohol).

 Are cameras allowed on the tour?